pellju/ubisecure_project_frontend/README.md

 Front-end for the back-end I have made.
 Still work in progress.

 ### ToDo:
-- Different useStates for registration and login
-- Showing the trains on a realtime map
 - Testing
 - Finalizing (including documentation)
     - Some CSS / other UI font